kadykov/typstCV/README.md

 **Supported keys:**

-- `photo`: Path to your profile picture.
+- `photo`: Typst block with your profile image.
 - `location`: Typst block with location details.
 - `date`: Typst block with dates.